-But sometimes, the effect is too strong, and we lookout for ways to tend the deep wound.
+But sometimes, the effect is too strong, and we look out for ways to tend to the deep wound.
 Waiting for a reason, apology, or closure – we keep running in circles and ruining our mental peace.

-Here is the 5-step, tried-and-tested recipe of success to teach yourself a new art – the art of forgiveness – one, that will certainly change the way you think, feel, and react.
+Here is the 5-step, tried-and-tested recipe of success to teach yourself a new art – the art of forgiveness – one that will undoubtedly change the way you think, feel, and react.

 Time to change your life, buddies.

 Yes, you read it right.
 Don’t be mad at yourself for feeling bad.
 Inhale, exhale, take another deep breath and accept that emotions are a part of our lives.